nikogura/boxpile/README.md

 ## Status

 This is a rewrite of some tools I've written a couple times now.
 The basic architecture is sound and works, but I have to finish working out the kinks and tests.

-Stay tuned.
+It's really just 'Docker Compose' written in Java, and hooked to Chef.
+It was written before docker compose was stable.

+Now that docker compose exists, I'd ust that rather than this.